adiyoss/DeepWDM/README.md

 This script will generate two files(tmp.features and tmp.label), one for the features and one for the labels.
 These files will be used to train ht model.

 ### Train the model
-In oder to train the model you should run the run.lua script from the back/_end folder with the right path to the labels and features from the previous step.
+In order to train the model you should run the run.lua script from the back/_end folder with the right path to the labels and features from the previous step.
-The parameter for the new files are: `-folder_path`, `-x_filename` and `y_filename`.
+The parameter for the new files are: `-folder_path`, `-x_filename` and `-y_filename`.

 ### Useful Tricks
 - In order to load the data faster, it is recommended to convert the features and labels files to .t7 format.
 You can do it by simply using the convert2t7.lua script, it gets as input the path to the features and label files along with the desired output paths, and saves them as .t7 file.